SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/configure-import-settings.md

 Under **Company**, and **Contact**, and **Product** in the **Import settings** dialog, specify how duplicates are to be managed.

-1. Click the **Duplicate match** list box and select the field(s) that are to be used to identify duplicate companies or contacts.
+1. Click the **Duplicate match** list box and select the fields that are to be used to identify duplicate companies or contacts.

     > [!NOTE]
     > To avoid the risk of overwriting data, you should choose the option that is unique for each company, contact, and product.